 As a property manager of an apartment, condominium, or rental property, you manage more than just the property.
 You have the responsibility of ensuring the safety of your renters as well.
 One of the best steps you can take is to require locks to be re-keyed or changed when residents move out of an apartment or complex.

 Locksmiths are literally able to hold the keys to any property.
 So, when you are searching for a locksmith to frequently do business within your rekeying, locks changing, or lockbox security measures, be sure to choose wisely.
 First, check with a vendor management system to help recommend the best locksmiths in the area.
 Then, follow these steps to make sure the locksmith you are hiring to keep your building and tenants secure is the best.

-Confirm the address you found online or in a phone listing directory matches the locksmith.
+- Confirm the address you found online or in a phone listing directory matches the locksmith.
 Some companies list street addresses to give the impression that they are local when they are really out of a national call registry.
-Sometimes, these addresses end up being a vacant lot.
+Sometimes, these addresses end up being vacant lots.